Mohabdo21/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## More Info

 This project is designed to give a practical understanding of how web infrastructure works and how various components interact with each other.
-By the end of this project, you should be able to design and implement robust and secure web infrastructure.
+By the end of this project, we will be able to design and implement robust and secure web infrastructure.